agosto-travisblanton/fork-test/README.md

 https://skykit-display-device-int.appspot.com/api/v1/devices/ahtzfnNreWtpdC1kaXNwbGF5LWRldmljZS1pbnRyGwsSDkNocm9tZU9zRGV2aWNlGICAgICAgIAKDA

-This uri, in turn, in the form of */api/v1/devices/<device_id>*, can be used via a GET to return the device representation using:
+This uri, in turn, in the form of */api/v1/devices/<device_id>*, can be used via a GET to return the device representation using the following API call:

 ![Screen Shot 2015-06-19 at 2.34.39 PM.png](https://bitbucket.org/repo/L8AoyM/images/255446442-Screen%20Shot%202015-06-19%20at%202.34.39%20PM.png)